• Japanese used vehicle

 Verification Checklist (Licenses, Proof, Track Record)

-Confirm the status of Japanese business registration and export license.
+Confirm the status of the Japanese business registration and export license.
 Request copies of recent JEVIC certificates for verification.
 Check online reviews across multiple platforms for consistency.
-Verify the physical office location using Google Maps or a similar service.
+Verify the physical office location on Google Maps or a similar service.
 Ask for bank account details that match the company name.
-Request customer references willing to share experiences directly.
+Request customer references who are willing to share their experiences directly.
 Check membership in JUMVEA or similar automotive export groups.

 Service Checklist (Inspection Support, Shipping Options, After-Sales)